 What kind of property interest you'll own if you buy a timeshare depends on the type of timeshare purchased.
 Timeshares are typically structured either as shared deeded ownership or shared leased ownership.

-With shared deeded ownership, each owner is granted a percentage of the real property itself, correlating to the amount of time purchased.
-The owner receives a deed for his or her percentage of the unit, specifying when the owner can use the property.
+With shared deeded ownership, each timeshare owner is granted a percentage of the real property itself, correlating to the amount of time purchased.
+The owner receives a deed for a percentage of the unit, specifying when the owner can use the property.

 This means that with deeded ownership, many deeds are issued for each property.
 For example, a condominium unit sold in one-week timeshare increments will have 52 total deeds when fully sold, one issued to each partial owner.